marciodbotas/learning_notes/books/the-managers-path.md

 >
 > In addition to strong management skills, the engineering lead acts as a leader for their technical roadmap for their product group pillar.

 **Being a good manager isn't about having the most technical knowledge.
-The work of supporting people is far more important to management success.**
+The work of supporting people is far more important to management success. bethanye Blount**

 ### Staying technical